wso2/docs-is/en/docs/learn/provisioning-users-to-hubspot.md

 5. Read the Privacy Policy and select the **Privacy Policy** checkbox.
 6. Click **Register**.
 7. Login to HubSpot.
-8. On the navigation panel, click contacts.
+8. On the navigation panel, click **contacts**.
 You will see that the user you created in WSO2 IS has also been created in HubSpot.
 9. Then try to edit user details through the user portal as follows.